-(g) No person on any vessel shall fish for halibut or have halibut in his possession, unless said vessel has a valid license issued in conformity with the provisions of this section.
+(g) No person on any vessel required to be licensed under Section 8 shall fish for halibut or have halibut in his possession, unless said vessel has a valid license issued in conformity with the provisions of this section.

 (h) The captain or operator of any vessel holding a license under these regulations shall keep an accurate log of all fishing operations including date, locality, amount of gear used and amount of halibut taken daily in each such locality.
 This log record shall be retained for a period of two years and shall be open to inspection by authorized representatives of the Commission.